 Some apprentice programs want to make sure that you’re qualified to work as an electrician and will require that you pass an exam before even starting in the program.
 This is why going to a trade school can be a valuable alternative.

 Your official title may be an “Electrical Trainee.”
 At the end of your program and when you complete school, you’ll be able to work for an electrical contractor with a C-10 license.
 Some schools may even provide you with your enrollment verification in advance of your graduation so you can register with the State of California and begin working under a C-10 licensed contractor even before you complete it.

 You can begin accumulating your hours as soon as you complete your training and schooling and begin working under a C-10 licensed contractor.
 For example, if you want to be certified as a residential electrician, you need to work 4,000 hours and pass an exam in order to obtain that license.

-How long is 4,000 hours?
-Well, if you work a 40 hour work week, that becomes 100 weeks.
+How long are 4,000 hours?
+Well, if you work a 40-hour work week, that becomes 100 weeks.
 When you add in vacation time, you’re looking at about two years of work.
 It will be longer if you work part-time.

 To become a general electrician, you need to have 8,000 hours of work experience.
 That’s four years of experience working 40 hours a week.

 There are many advantages of a trade school come to light.
 Explore those options before making your decision.

 Becoming an Electrical Contractor